 Don’t know where to start?

-Here are some conversation starters to use now, so there are Dominican Sisters to Preach the Gospel tomorrow.
+Use these conversation starters now, so there are Dominican Sisters to preach the gospel tomorrow.

 Do you know what I admire in you?
 I notice _________________.